Best 7 Step Sales Discovery Call Structure To Qualify Prospects

 Even if they have LinkedIn, you should probably still Google prospects for relevant information like their website or other appropriate socials.
 However, if they don’t have a LinkedIn presence (it happens), a simple Google search will come to your rescue.

-Please take note of anything on their website about what they’ve done recently in the last three to five years alongside any information about whether they need your solution or if they have already implemented something similar from competitors.
+Please take note of anything on their website about what they’ve done recently in the last three to five years, alongside any information about whether they need your solution or if they have already implemented something similar from competitors.

 Pre-qualify leads

-• What industries are my prospects into?
+• What industries are my prospects in?

 • What are the job titles of my prospects?